 For more information on data registration, see Register your data with ArcGIS Server using ArcGIS Desktop or ArcGIS Pro.

-- Under Location, for Folder, optionally provide a name of an existing server folder or a new folder.
+- Optionally, under Location, for Folder, provide a name of an existing server folder or a new folder.

 By default, the service is stored in the root folder of the server.

 - Optionally, click the Content tab to view the folder, new service, and sublayers with assigned IDs if available.